UMAprotocol/UMIPs/UMIPs/omnibus-3-price-identifier.md

 - Rounding: Round to 8 decimal places (ninth decimal place digit >= 5 rounds up and < 5 rounds down)
 - Estimated current value of price identifier: 0.27857259

+## Rationale

+IDLE token does not have any visible liquidity on CEXs, thus, the only viable alternative currently is to query its pricing from available AMM pools on Uniswap and SushiSwap.
+In order to mitigate attempted price manipulation 5 minute TWAP would be applied.

 ## Implementation

 ```